 The European Union’s Emissions Trading System (EU ETS) was established in 2005 and includes over 11,000 installations across the European Economic Area, covering around 40% of Europe’s greenhouse gas (GHG) emissions.
 The EU ETS is a “cap and trade” system, meaning that a cap determines the total amount of greenhouse gases that companies can emit.
 Under the annually shrinking cap, companies receive or buy emission allowances which they can trade as needed.

-Since the beginning, the EU ETS has suffered from a surplus of emission allowances which has led to a price too low to spur low-carbon transformation.
-The main causes for the insufficient price signal are an unambitious overall target, the economic crisis, and inflow of international credits.
+Since the beginning, the EU ETS has suffered from a surplus of emission allowances which has led to a price too low to spur a climate-friendly transformation.